 Raw Honey, Fresh Pollen, Honeycomb, Propolis and Royal Jelly

-> Madras - This gorgeous carrot blossom honey comes to us from the carrot seed fields of Madras, Oregon.
-The crop this year is fabulous.
-It has a nice crisp flavor with an Earthy, herbal finish.
-You'll find it perfect for sweetening when you're not looking for fruit or floral notes.
+> Madras - Carrot blossom honey is a local favorite for the lively snap of flavor and lingering finish.
+You'll find it perfect for sweetening when you're looking pizazz without strong fruit or floral notes.

-> Wild Flower - This is a beautiful dark-amber honey that offers a fresh, light, bright floral profile which mellows to leave a delightful aftertaste.
-Perfect for smoothies, hot oatmeal, peanut butter sandwiches and quite a few people enjoy it in their coffee.
+> Wild Flower - Beautiful, lush, light amber honey that seems to be very dense with tree pollen.
+Perfect for smoothies, cereal, peanut butter sandwiches and quite a few people enjoy it in their coffee.

 Honeycomb, Pollen, Propolis and Royal Jelly